 Human trafficking, also known as modern-day slavery, is alive and well in the United States.
-Every year, millions of people in the world, including the U.S., are bought and sold for the purposes of forced labor or sexual exploitation.
+Every year, millions of people in the world, including in the U.S., are bought and sold for the purposes of forced labor or sexual exploitation.
 It can happen to any demographic, any gender, any race or nationality.

-According to the Department of Homeland Security, human traffickers use force, fraud, or coercion to get the men, women, and children to do their bidding.
+According to definition from the Department of Homeland Security, human traffickers use force, fraud, or coercion to get the men, women, and children to do their bidding.
 In 2016, the United States State Department estimated that 57,700 people were trafficked into the country every year.
 70% of those were females trafficked for sexual exploitation.

 Sex Trafficking in the United States

 It is estimated that between 15,000 to 50,000 women and children are forced into sexual slavery in the United States every year, and the total number varies wildly as it is very difficult to research.
 One study from the Department of Health and Human Services estimated the number between 240,000 and 325,000, while a report from the University of Pennsylvania put it at between 100,000 and 300,000.

 Why are accurate sex trafficking statistics so difficult to obtain?
 Some of the hurdles revolve around just the nature of the crime, i.e. it’s not as visible as other crimes such as robbery.
 People may be highly motivated to report a robbery, but they are much less willing to report if they’ve had sex with an illicit sex worker.
 There’s also a stigma associated with the crime that leads to less attention, as well as the lack of recognition of what is or isn’t considered “human trafficking.”
 There’s also a lack of a good, centralized database.
 While law enforcement and NGOs may have great data on their own, they don’t necessarily share this information freely between them.